JDBDT/jdbdt/src/site/markdown/DB.md

 <a name="StatementReuse"></a>

-A database handle internally reuses `java.sql.PreparedStatement` objects to avoid re-compiling SQL code.
-The scheme is enabled by default and, generally, it should provide more efficiency and cause no problems.
+A database handle internally reuses `java.sql.PreparedStatement` objects to avoid re-compiling SQL code, regardless of any statement pooling in place for the JDBC driver in use,  The scheme is enabled by default and it should generally provide a little more efficiency and cause no problems.
 For drivers that do not deal well with statement reuse, however, the `REUSE_STATEMENTS` option should be disabled as follows: